 Scientists from NOAA’s Southwest Fisheries Science Center assess the abundance of the Pacific sardine resource every year.
 Managers use these abundance estimates to set the amount that can be harvested in the following year’s fishery (annual catch limit).

+The most recent stock assessment (2012) concluded that Pacific sardines are not overfished, and overfishing is not occurring.
+The next population assessment is expected to take place in 2014.
 Many small pelagic fish such as Pacific sardine and herring are naturally variable in population size.
-While they’re susceptible to recruitment overfishing (when more fish are removed from the population than can be replaced), these stocks also decline in the absence of fishing due to their natural variability.
+While they're susceptible to recruitment overfishing (when more fish are removed from the population than can be replaced), these stocks also decline in the absence of fishing due to their natural variability.
 Populations tend to vary over periods of roughly 60 years – population declines last an average of 36 years and recoveries last an average of 30 years.
 Abundance increased rapidly through the 1980s and 1990s, peaking at 1.45 million metric tons in 1999, and 1.27 million metric tons in 2006.
-Scientists estimate the present (2011) abundance to be 988,385 metric tons.
+Scientists estimated the 2011 abundance to be 988,385 metric tons.